 It’s easy to see why the post was originally published anonymously – them’s fighting words.

 This post racked up shares last month, thanks in part to its humorous yet thought-provoking approach to tackling the issue of website bloat: namely, revealing that many web pages are larger than classic Russian novels such as Crime and Punishment.

 The post is actually a text version of a keynote speech given by Maciej Cegłowski at the Web Directions conference in Sydney last year, and can also be viewed as a video.

 Is your business website in need of a redesign?
-Learn more about our website design service.
+Learn more about our website design services.

 Above: Never underestimate the importance of choosing the right imagery for your content.
 Image from Visual Hunt.

 Content Marketing Advice from Visual Hunt CEO, Andrzej Stawarz

 It’s well known that posts with images receive significantly more views than those without – but choosing the right image can be a challenge.
 That’s why so many people were interested in the advice of Andrzej Stawarz, CEO of stock photography start-up Visual Hunt.